 Deep practice consists of chunking, repetition, and learning the feel of a particular skill.
 When referencing music, you break up parts of a symphony into manageable increments.
 As an athlete, you break movements down into their parts to improve learning.
 Working slower, which reinforces the circuit and learning to feel when you are doing something right (without the benefit of video or some other analysis), is paramount.

 Coyle breaks coaching down into two broad categories: ignition coaching and master coaching.
-While they can be done by the same person, they are often different people separated by years (and ...
+While they can be done by the same person, they are often different people separated by years (and possibly several other coaches).
+Ignition coaches offer correction and technical expertise, but more importantly, they are responsible for igniting a passion in their students.
+Deep practice is hard, and ...